Hydrogen Innovation

 Palomar Energy Center — Electric Generation and Fleet Fueling

-At our Palomar Energy Center in Escondido, an onsite electrolyzer and solar panels will be installed to produce hydrogen that will be blended with natural gas for electric generation.
-This hydrogen will also be used to fuel the first hydrogen vehicles in our fleet, and as a cooling gas in the combined cycle process.
+At our Palomar Energy Center in Escondido, an onsite electrolyzer and solar panels are now producing hydrogen for use as a cooling gas in the combined cycle process, blending it with natural gas for electric generation, and to fuel the first hydrogen vehicles in our fleet.

 image of Palomar Energy Center